Policy and Procedure Name:

 claim is appropriately labeled as inactive; and

 iii.
-Validate
+Validate that

-that the claim is statutorily open.
+the claim is statutorily open.

 c.
-BWC claims
+BWC

-a response.
+parties to provide a response.

-policy) calendar days for response:
+Rule policy) for response:

 i.
-The

-“Claim Reactivation IW Due Process” letter; and
+The “Claim Reactivation IW Due Process” letter; and

 ii.
 The